Lighthouses of Germany: the Bodensee

 33 m (108

 ft) round stone tower with lantern and gallery.
-A photo by Winfield Tommerdich appears above, Werning
+Lantern painted grren, gallery red.
+The lighthouse is floodlit at night.
+A photo by Winfried Tommerdich appears above, Werning

 has a good photo,